turingschool/backend-curriculum-site/module2/lessons/visualising_and_implementing_database_relationships.markdown

 ### Closing

-Let's revist our learning goals.
-Take a few minutes to define/describe/diagram the following:
+Let's revist our learning goals by answering the following:

+* What is a primary key?
-* Define foreign key, primary key, schema
+* What is a foreign key?
+* What is a schema?
-* Define one-to-many and many-to-many relationships
+* How does a one-to-many relationship differ from a many-to-many relationship?
 * Describe the relationship between a foreign key on one table and a primary key on another table.